top of page

 Avocado egg boats are a great way to nourish your eyes and make a delicious breakfast!

-What whole food supplements support healthy eyes and vision?
+What supplements support healthy eyes and vision?

 Just as whole foods nourish the eyes, true whole food supplements (there are soo many fake whole food supplements on the market) can play a role in helping to keep your eyes healthy.
 As with all supplements, it’s essential to take them daily and consistently at the full dosage for the correct period of time.
 Taking one pill once in a while will not give you any benefits.
 So if the bottle says four capsules per day, make sure to take four capsules every day.
 While many whole food supplements can support healthy eyes, we wanted to highlight a few of our favorites.